Daily Tech Navigator

 • Backup if sold out: WZRELB 2000W pure sine or KRIËGER 2000W (both lifetime warranty options)

 ⚠️ Wiring warning — expert tip: A 2000W inverter pulls over 165 amps at max load on a 12V system!
 Never use the thin cables that ship in the box with budget inverters.
-For this power level you need 1/0 AWG copper cable minimum and a class-T or ANL fuse rated 250–300A mounted within 18 inches of the battery positive terminal (NEC code).
+For this power level you need 1/0 AWG copper cable minimum and a class-T or ANL fuse rated 250–300A mounted as close as practicable to the battery positive terminal (commonly within ~18 inches).
 Skip this and your cables become heating elements — see my mistake further down.

 Make sure your inverter has: